Usage

 Reactor

 : Defines the differential equations for the mass balance in the reactor.
-Has (possibly multiple) inflows and outflows and usually encapsulates one or moreProcess
+It has (possibly multiple) inflows and outflows and usually encapsulates one or moreProcess

 es.Process